rutherfordcraze/chronologicon/readme.md

 `$ chron -x -v` will stop the current log and then display statistics.

 I haven't tested every combination, so use them at your own risk (and make regular backups!)

+## Extra

+`$ chron -v verbose` will return additional projects (every project with a graph width of 1 character or more).

+`$ chron -v uniform` will make all project graphs full-width.

+Using `uniform` and `verbose` in combination will display all projects.

+Chron stores in-progress logs in a temporary file in its install directory, meaning you can safely exit all terminal windows, restart your computer, and install updates while logging.
+I don't recommend relying on this feature, but I hope it can provide some peace of mind.

+— R